Attributes of a CASNR Graduate Graduates that have a shared-responsibility for a shared-future

 Travel Policy for Undergraduate Student Organizations

-GRADUATIONGraduation with Distiction Guidelines
+GRADUATIONGraduation with Distinction Guidelines

 CIEQ is an assessment instrument that has been demonstrated to provide reliable data regarding how students feel about a course.
 It only measures student affective response to the course and the instructor, it does not measure learning or success at achieving educational outcomes.
-Student learning outcomes should be measured and reported as part of the degree program’s assessment (PEARL Assessment) and the instructor’s self assessment of their teaching.
+Student learning outcomes should be measured and reported as part of the degree program’s assessment (TK-20 Assessment) and the instructor’s self assessment of their teaching.
 Assessment of student learning outcomes can provide quantitative and/or qualitative data on what is working, inform the instructor on strategies for improving the course through changes in teaching methodologies, course materials, student learning assessment instruments and other areas, and document student achievement of the learning outcomes.

 The CIEQ score for an instructor is influenced by a number of factors and comparison of scores among faculty must be done with this in mind.
 The most appropriate use of CIEQ scores by an administrator is to look for trends over time or significant changes in evaluation scores from one year to the next.
 CIEQ scores should not play a major role in promotion or tenure decisions as the sole indicator of instructional competence.